 Last but not least, we want to introduce Excelsa coffee.
 Technically speaking, it belongs to the Liberica family, but the taste is a bit different.

-Excelsa grows well in Southeast Asia climate – tropical, hot, humid, rainy.
+Excelsa grows well in Southeast Asia climates – tropical, hot, humid, and rainy.
 It tastes bittersweet, mildly spicy, woody and tart.
 The addition of the “tart” somewhat makes it special.

 Frequently Asked Questions